-Theft Violation Action Level Petty Theft Stealing cash, or property, valued under \$100.
-2 Theft- School Property or Non- School Property Knowingly: Controls property of another with the intent to deprive the other person of such property; or Converts for an unauthorized term or use services or property of another entrusted to the student or placed in the student's possession for a limited, authorized term or use; or Obtains services or property of another by means of any material misrepresentation with intent to deprive the other person of such property or services; or Comes into control of lost, mislaid, or misdelivered property of another under circumstances providing means of inquiry as to the true owner and appropriates such property to the person's own or another's use without reasonable efforts to notify the true owner; or Controls property of another knowing or having reason to know that the property was stolen; or Obtains services known to the student to be available only for compensation without paying or an agreement to pay the compensation or diverts another's services to the person's own or another's benefit without authority to do so.
-3 Burglary or Breaking and Entering Entering or remaining unlawfully in or on the personal property of another, a classroom, a residential structure or yard, or a nonresidential structure, or in a fenced commercial property with the intent to commit any theft or any felony therein.
-4 Extortion Knowingly obtaining or seeking to obtain property or services by means of a threat to do in the future any of the following: Cause physical injury to anyone by means of a deadly weapon or dangerous instrument.
-Cause physical injury to anyone.
-Cause damage to property.
-Engage in other conduct constituting an offense.
-Accuse anyone of a crime or bring criminal charges against anyone.
-Expose a secret or an asserted fact, whether true or false, tending to subject anyone to hatred, contempt, or ridicule or to impair the person's credit or business.
-Take or withhold action or cause a public servant to take or withhold action.
-Cause anyone to part with any property.
-Robbery Taking any property of another from their person or immediate presence and against their will; threatens or uses force against any person with intent either to coerce surrender of property or to prevent resistance to such person taking or retaining property.
-4
+Violation Action Leve Petty Theft Stealing cash, or property, valued under \$100.
+Theft - School Property or Non-School Property Knowingly: 1.
+Controls property of another with the intent to deprive the other person of such property; or 2.
+Converts for an unauthorized term or use services or property of another entrusted to the defendant or placed in the defendant's possession for a limited, authorized term or use; or 3.
+Obtains services or property of another by means of any material misrepresentation with intent to deprive the other person of such property or services; or 4.
+Comes into control of lost, mislaid or misdelivered property of another under circumstances providing means of inquiry as to the true owner and appropriates such property to the person's own or another's use without reasonable efforts to notify the true owner; or 5.
+Controls property of another knowing or having reason to know that the property was stolen; or 6.
+Obtains services known to the defendant to be available only for compensation without paying or an agreement to pay the compensation or diverts another's services to the person's own or another's benefit without authority to do so.
+3 Burglary or Breaking and Entering Entering or remaining unlawfully in or on the personal property of another, a classroom, a residential structure or yard or a nonresidential structure or in a fenced commercial property with the intent to commit any theft or any felony therein.
+4 Extortion Knowingly obtaining or seeking to obtain property or services by means of a threat to do in the future any of the following: 1.
+Cause physical injury to anyone by means of a deadly weapon or dangerous instrument.
+2. Cause physical injury to anyone except as provided in paragraph 1 of this subsection.
+3. Cause damage to property.
+4. Engage in other conduct constituting an offense.
+5. Accuse anyone of a crime or bring criminal charges against anyone.
+6. Expose a secret or an asserted fact, whether true or false, tending to subject anyone to hatred, contempt or ridicule or to impair the person's credit or business.
+7. Take or withhold action as a public servant or cause a public servant to take or withhold action.
+8. Cause anyone to part with any property.
+4 Robbery Taking any property of another from their person or immediate presence and against their will; threatens or uses force against any person with intent either to coerce surrender of property or to prevent resistance to such person taking or retaining property.
+4 Armed Robbery Committing robbery (see definition above) such person or an accomplice: (1) Is armed with a deadly weapon or a simulated deadly weapon; or (2) Uses or threatens to use a deadly weapon or dangerous instrument or a simulated deadly weapon.
+Burglary First Degree Entering or remaining unlawfully in or on a residential structure or yard or a nonresidential structure or in a fenced commercial with the intent to commit any theft or any felony therein) and knowingly possessing explosives, a deadly weapon or a dangerous instrument in the course of committing any theft or any felony.
+5 Mandatory report to law enforcement